arunav-b/spring/Readme.md

 # Unit Testing

+- For writing good unit tests ensure your unit tests are -
+  - Readable
+  - Fast
+  - Isolated (should not have external dependencies on DB, services, etc)
+  - Run Often

-`spring-boot-starter-test` come with some dependencies that help us in doing unit testing:
+- `spring-boot-starter-test` come with some dependencies that help us in doing unit testing:
   - **Mockito** is used for mocking data and objects
   - **WebMvcTest** provided by Spring is used to test Controllers.
 Along with **MockMvc** we can test controllers.
   - **JSONAssert** is used to compare and validate jsons
+  - Some Matcher libraries like **Hamcrest** and **AssertJ** are provided by default by `spring-boot-starter-test`

 ## Mockito